openingscience/book/_posts/2013-08-03-excellence_by_nonsense.md

 ### Crowding out of quality by quantity

-In the current system scientific knowledge is replaced by measurable outputs.
+In the current system, scientific knowledge is replaced by measurable outputs.
 Not the content of an article or a project counts, but the number of published and cited articles or the number and the amount of money of the acquired projects.
-Since the measurable output is considered the indicator of quality, the true quality is more and more crowded out.
-The need to publish constantly leaves no time to worry too long about the progress of knowledge, although this would be the real purpose of scientific activity.
+Since the measurable output is considered to be the indicator of quality, the true quality is more and more crowded out.
+The need to publish constantly leaves no time to worry too long about the progress of knowledge, although this should be the real purpose of scientific activity.

-### Crowding out of content by form
+### Crowding-out of content by form

-Closely related to the crowding out of quality by quantity is the crowding out of content by form.
-Because content gets more trivial and inconsequential, one tries to shine with form: with complicated formulas or models, with sophisticated empirical research designs, with extensive computer simulations and with gigantic machinery for laboratories.
+Closely related to the crowding-out of quality by quantity is the crowding-out of content by form.
+As content gets more trivial and inconsequential, one tries to shine with form: With complicated formulas or models, with sophisticated empirical research designs, with extensive computer simulations, and with gigantic machinery for laboratories.
 The actual content of research drifts into the background and the spotlight is turned on formal artistry.
-For example, it does not matter anymore, if comparing different data sets really brings benefit to the progress in knowledge.
-Important is the sophistication of the method, which was used for the comparison of the data sets.
+For example, it does not matter anymore if comparing different data sets really brings benefit to the progress in knowledge.
+Important is the sophistication of the method which was used for the comparison of the data sets.

-### Crowding out of research by bureaucracy
+### Crowding-out of research by bureaucracy

 This crowding-out effect makes a significant contribution to the new bureaucracy described in the following section.
-The people employed in research such as professors, heads of institutes, research assistants or graduate students actually spend an ever larger portion of their time coping with the research bureaucracy.
-This obviously includes the time it takes to write (often not successful) research proposals, and later on interim and final reports: this time a researcher must spend as a price for actually participating in the project competition.
-In this way, the actual research is paradoxically repressed by its advancement, because the administrative requirements no longer permit research.
-And also each journal article submitted for publication requires an enormous effort (strategic citing, unnecessary formalization, etc.), which has nothing to do with content.
-Bureaucracy and not research ultimately consumes most of the time that is spent on writing scientific publications in journals and on carrying out projects that do not contribute anything to scientific knowledge, but have the goal of improving the measurable output.
+The people employed in research such as professors, heads of institutes, research assistants, or graduate students actually spend an ever-larger portion of their time coping with the research bureaucracy.
+This obviously includes the time it takes to write (often not successful) research proposals, and later on interim and final reports: This is time a researcher must spend as a price for actually participating in the project competition.
+In this way, the actual research is paradoxically repressed by its advancement because the administrative requirements no longer permit research.
+Furthermore, each journal article submitted for publication requires an enormous effort (strategic citing, unnecessary formalization, etc.), which has nothing to do with its content.
+Bureaucracy, and not research, ultimately consumes most of the time that is spent on writing scientific publications in journals and on carrying out projects that do not contribute anything to scientific knowledge, but have the goal of improving the measurable output.

-### Crowding out of individuals by centers, networks, and clusters
+### Crowding-out of individuals by centers, networks, and clusters

-Competitions for projects also cause individual researchers to disappear more and more behind competence centers, networks and clusters.
-Research institutions prefer to pump research money into large research networks, which are supposed to provide excellence.
-Scientists see themselves under pressure to reinvent preferably large cooperative and long-range projects with as many research partners (network!) as possible, which brings third-party funds to their institution.
-Large anonymous institutions such as the EU give money to other large anonymous institutions (e.g. a cluster of excellence), where the individual researcher disappears and becomes a small wheel in a big research machine.
+Competitions for projects also cause individual researchers to disappear more and more behind competence centers, networks, and clusters.
+Research institutions prefer to pump research money into large research networks which are supposed to provide excellence.
+Scientists see themselves under pressure to reinvent preferably large cooperative and long-range projects with as many research partners (network!) as possible, bringing third-party funds to their institution.
+Large anonymous institutions such as the EU give money to other large anonymous institutions (e.g. an excellence cluster), where the individual researcher disappears, becoming a small wheel in a big research machine.

-### Crowding out of “useless” basic research by application-oriented, “useful” research
+### Crowding-out of “useless” basic research by application-oriented, “useful” research

 The competition for third-party funded projects is especially driven in this way because it is believed to initiate more and more “useful” research; this will rapidly lead to marketable innovations and further on to more economic growth.
 In this way, both humanities and basic research is gradually crowded out because in these disciplines immediate usability can hardly be shown or postulated.
-For example. “useful” brain research displaces “useless” epistemology.
-However, anyone who is familiar with the history of scientific progress knows that often discoveries which were considered “useless” at the beginning led to most successful commercial applications.
-The, at first sight, “useless” field of philosophical logic has proven to be absolutely central to the development of hardware and software for computers.
+For example, “useful” brain research displaces “useless” epistemology.
+However, anyone who is familiar with the history of scientific progress knows that often discoveries which were considered “useless” at their inception led to some of the most successful commercial applications.
+The at first sight “useless” field of philosophical logic has proven to be absolutely central to the development of hardware and software for computers.

-The crowding-out effects described above vary from one scientific discipline to another but nowadays they can found in almost every discipline.
+The crowding-out effects described above vary from one scientific discipline to another, but nowadays they can found in almost every discipline.
 They become obvious to such an extent that they cannot be ignored.
-But politicians and managers in charge of science do not actually care about it, because they want quick success that can be proven by measurable output.
-And young scientists are socialized by the established scientific system in a way that the perverse effects caused by this development already appear to be normal to them.
+However, politicians and managers in charge of science do not actually care about this because they want quick success that can be proven by measurable output.
+In turn, young scientists are socialized by the established scientific system in a way that the perverse effects caused by this development already appear to be normal to them.

 ## The Emergence of a New Research Bureaucracy

-One of the crowding out effects that was just described concerns the crowding out of research by bureaucracy.
+One of the crowding-out effects that was just described concerns the crowding-out of research by bureaucracy.
 From the outside, it looks just as if research activities grow at a fast pace.
-There are more and more people employed at universities and research institutions[^5], the number of scientific publications increases steadily, and more and more money is spent on research.
+There are more and more people employed at universities and research institutions[^6], the number of scientific publications increases steadily, and more and more money is spent on research.
 However, the crowding-out effect gives rise to people who seem to do scientific work, but mostly are not engaged in research at all.
 Most scientists know about this phenomenon.
-What scientists at universities and other research institutions are mostly doing are things such as writing applications for funding of research projects, looking for possible partners for a network and for a coordination of tasks, writing interim and final reports for existing projects, evaluating project proposals and articles written by other researchers, revising and resubmitting a rejected article, conversing a previously published article into a research proposal so that it can be funded retrospectively and so on.
+What scientists at universities and other research institutions are mostly doing are things such as writing applications for funding of research projects, looking for possible partners for a network and coordination of tasks, writing interim and final reports for existing projects, evaluating project proposals and articles written by other researchers, revising and resubmitting a rejected article, converting a previously published article into a research proposal so that it can be funded retrospectively, and so on.

-It is clear, that there is hardly time to do research under such conditions.
-Project proposals of more than 100 pages are not uncommon today, and the application process at some institutions has become like a maze, where only a few specialists can guide you through.
-An expert in this field, the sociologist Reinhard Münch (2009, p.8) writes:
+It is clear that there is hardly time to do research under such conditions.
+Project proposals of more than 100 pages are not uncommon today, and the application process at some institutions has become like a maze which only a few specialists can guide you through.
+An expert in this field, the sociologist Münch (2009 p.
+8) writes:

 *“Staged competitions devour extensive stuff and resources for coordination, for application processes, for evaluation and